OleksiiKova/kovalenko-photography/README.md

 The site was deployed to Git Hub pages using the following steps:

   - In the Github repository, the Setting tab.
-  - In Code and Automation section select 'Pages'.
+  - In the left side of the screen in Code and Automation section select 'Pages'.
   - In the Build and Deployment section for Source, select 'Deploy from a branch' from the drop-down list.
   - For Branch, select 'main' from the drop-down list and Save.
   - On the top of the page, the link to the complete website is provided.
-The deployed site will update automatically upon new commits to the master branch.
+  - The deployed site will update automatically upon new commits to the master branch.

 The live link can be found here - https://oleksiikova.github.io/kovalenko-photography/index.html

 ## Credits